mulesoft-labs/log4j2-migrator/README.md

 The script doesn't have any error checking whatsoever.
 The input should be valid and correct.

+No guarantee on output correction.
+Please review and test the generated configuration.

+Please report any issues at https://github.com/mulesoft-labs/log4j2-migrator/issues

 ## Usage
 groovy log4jmigrator.grovvy pathname-to-log4j.properties